What methods can we use to create better innovations in the justice system?

 And how can we best embed solutions into a community, so people engage with them?

-This methods section of our website collects together resources, experiments, and case studies that you can use to create better innovation in the justice system.
+This Evaluation Methods section of our website collects together resources, experiments, and case studies that you can use to create better innovation in the justice system.
 We have begun with a methods page on User Testing and will continue to add more pages.
 Please explore below as well, to see some high-level outlines of what you might consider doing in your design and innovation work for access to justice.

 We are collecting methods for the whole journey of an innovation process.
 It is meant for practitioners in courts and legal aid groups, for designers and technologists working on legal and social system innovation, and for academics who are studying this area.